 One example to that is found in the story of King Saul.
 We read, “But the Spirit of the LORD departed from Saul, and a distressing spirit from the LORD troubled him” (1 Samuel 16:14; 2 Chronicles 18:18).
 Because Saul had rejected the Spirit of God and committed the unpardonable sin, there was nothing more God could do for him (1 Samuel 15:35).
 It was not that the Spirit of God withdrew from Saul indiscriminately; but rather that Saul rejected God’s leadership and intentionally withdrew himself from the convictions of the Holy Spirit.
 So, an evil spirit took control of him.

-God’s dealing with man should be comprehended in line with the doctrine of free will (Psalms 139:7).
+God’s dealing with man should be comprehended in line with the doctrine of freedom of choice (Psalms 139:7).
 If God by His Holy Spirit forced Himself upon Saul against his will, God would be making of Saul a mere robot.
-Therefore, when God took away His own Spirit from Saul (1 Samuel 16:13, 14), the devil was free to have his will in his life.
+Therefore, when God took away His own Spirit from Saul (1 Samuel 16:13, 14), the devil was free to have his will in Saul’s life.

 A similar example is found in the story of Job.
 God gave Satan a chance to reveal his principles without God’s intervention.
 Without a doubt, there were limits to Satan’s work (Job 1:12; 2:6), but within his limited scope he did have permission from God to do his evil works in Job’s life.
 Thus, although Satan’s deeds opposed God’s will, he can do nothing except what God allows him to do.